 Employment Opportunities at Families Together

 Families Together Cooperative Nursery School (FTCNS, www.ftcns.org) is a DCFS-licensed, NAEYC accredited cooperative preschool that has operated for 20+ years in Chicago’s Edgewater neighborhood.
 The school provides a play-based educational environment where parents and caregivers are integral to the life of the school.
 At our core is a commitment to equity and anti-oppression practices, genuine collaboration between educators, families and children, and a creative and flexible approach to supporting each child’s cognitive, social and emotional growth.
-We offer part-day morning and afternoon preschool classes for 90 students, ages 2.5 to 6, along with lunch and after school programs and summer camp.
+We offer part-day morning and afternoon preschool classes for 90 students, ages 2.5 to 6, along with a lunch program and summer camp.

-FTCNS is seeking an inspiring educational leader to serve as our next Director, beginning with the 2021-2022 school year.
-This position is an excellent opportunity for an experienced, passionate educator and school leader who is committed to supporting and nurturing early childhood teachers and staff, skilled at working with parents as learning and leadership partners, and deeply understands and promotes the value of play, emergent curriculum, developmentally appropriate practice, and anti-bias education.
+FTCNS is seeking a skilled educational leader to serve as Interim Director as we prepare to welcome a new permanent Director in 2022.
+The Interim Director would be eligible to apply for the permanent position if interested.
+This position is an excellent opportunity for an experienced educator and/or school leader who is committed to supporting and nurturing early childhood teachers and staff, skilled at working with parents as learning and leadership partners, and deeply understands and promotes the value of play, emergent curriculum, developmentally appropriate practice, and anti-bias education.

 STAFF SUPPORT & SUPERVISION